spapas/spapas.github.io/content/django-response-add-delay.rst

 Another method to add a delay to the execution of a view is to implement a TimeDelayMixin and inherit your Class Based View from it.
-As we've seen in the `CBV guide`_, the ``dispatch`` method is the one that is always called when your CBV is rendered, thus your ``TimeDelayMixin`` must be implemented like this:
+As we've seen in the `CBV guide`_, the ``dispatch`` method is the one that is always called when your CBV is rendered, thus your ``TimeDelayMixin`` could be implemented like this:

 .. code-block:: python

     import time

     class TimeDelayMixin(object, ):